Arabesque Academy of Dancing

 It is the philosphy of Arabesque Academy of Dancing, as most dance professionals, that classical ballet training provides the best foundation for all forms of dance.
 This discipline develops beautiful and strong bodies through its emphasis on good posture and balanced development of strength and flexibility.
 It also builds confidence, poise, and strength of character while instilling an appreciation for the art of dance.
 Classical ballet training provides a sound technical foundation upon which to further dance studies can be built, and it offers an aesthetic form of exercise through the use of barre and center work.
 Finally, this dance form provides the dance technique, the vocabulary, and terminologies used by other dance styles such as jazz. lyrical, and even tap, while providing the discipline and structure within which all dancers can express their individuality.

-These classes combine either Ballet & Tap (Basics) or Ballet, Tap, & Jazz (Combo) into one class.
-Each discipline is broken into 30 minute segments so that the students can become exposed to the different dance forms before selecting which they would like to focus on in the future.
+These classes combine either Ballet & Tap (Basics) or Ballet, Tap, & Jazz (Combo) into one class or back to back class times.
+Each discipline is broken into 30-45 minute segments so that the students can become exposed to the different dance forms before selecting which they would like to focus on in the future.
 These classes keep the students interested and engaged, and since all of their classes will be held during this one time block, they are a popular option for busy parents.

 Traditional Tap training is designed to build coordination, rhythm, and style.
 Students learn the fundamentals of Tap technique.
 As they progress, students will utilize their fundamental technique while learning to execute steps of increased intricacy and speed.